Key takeaways

 1. Data Analytics Courses – WBS CODING SCHOOL

-- Curriculum: Both programs are beginner-friendly and start with a self-study “Primer.”
-The curriculum is project-based (“Learn by doing”) and covers the full data analytics workflow: SQL, Python, Tableau, and Business Analytics.
-The longer 10-month program expands this to include Cloud Computing (Azure), Generative AI (GenAI), and preparation for three industry certifications (DP900 Azure, PCEP Python, and Tableau Specialist).
+Curriculum: Project-based (“learn by doing”).
+Covers SQL, Python, Tableau, and Business Analytics.
+The 10-month program adds Cloud Computing (Azure), Generative AI, a guaranteed 2-month internship, and preparation for three industry certifications (Azure DP-900, PCEP Python, Tableau Specialist).

-- Financing: Both program formats are 100% fundable via the Bildungsgutschein from the Agentur für Arbeit or Jobcenter (€0 cost to you).
-A self-funded option (€7,500) is available for the 13-week course.
-Both options include extensive career services, 1-on-1 coaching, and 12 months of post-graduate support.
+Financing: Both programs are 100% fundable via the Bildungsgutschein from the Agentur für Arbeit or Jobcenter (€0 cost).
+Self-funded option available at €7,500 for the 13-week course.

 Ready to start your new career?
 Our Data Analytics Course is built for motivated career changers just like you.